I. Mission and Objectives

 for relevant scholarships; and, 5) processing graduation checks for undergraduate students.

-4. Visiting Scholars: The LAS regularly serves as host to visiting Latin American and
+4. Visiting Scholars: The CLACS regularly serves as host to visiting Latin American and

 Iberian scholars from the U.S. and abroad.
 These scholars provide an opportunity for